 The line closed in 1967 and the two locomotives (RH166015, 4wDM, 1932 and RH1662024, 4wDM, 1933) were purchased for preservation by the Amberley Chalk Pits Museum near Arundel in West Sussex.

 The building fronting Vicarage Road next to the football ground, formerly known as Shrodells, was initially the Watford Union Workhouse.
 One of the courtyards at the rear was the exercise yard for the male inmates and on two of the walls are a number of bricks etched with a name and a date (approximately 50 in all).
-They were inscribed by probably one (perhaps more) particular inmate during the years from 1845 to 1858 and show the names of those who died in the workhouse and a date.
-They are likely the only memorial these men had and as such, are unique not only to workhouse history, but to social history as a whole.
+They were likely inscribed by the same person (perhaps a particular inmate with stone mason training) during the years from 1845 to 1858 and show the names of those who died in the workhouse and a date.
+They are probably the only memorial these men had and as such, are unique not only to workhouse history, but to social history as a whole.
 Although graffiti has been found in some former workhouses, usually in the day wards/rooms used by casuals, there does not appear to be any other place with etched bricks such as those at Watford.

 Work has been done by one member in particular to match up the names on the bricks with the actual people who resided in the House.
 Using workhouse death records for the Watford area and census records, all the bricks have been researched and the Group has put together a Book of Remembrance.